 Bernedoodle Breed – A Smart Loyal & Intelligent Dog

-Bernedoodle is a hybrid breed as compared to the other normal breeds.
-It’s a cross between the Bernese mountain dog and the poodle.
-The Bernese is a Swiss breed, and the poodle is a German breed.
-Bernedoodle inherits all the best traits from both parents.
-Some people also miss-spelled the Bernedoodle dogs as Burma Doodle, Bernadoodle, Bernie doodle, bernidoodle or burnadoodle.
-It’s currently the most demanding cross-breed in the US, Canada, and the UK.
+The Bernedoodle is a unique hybrid breed that is different from other normal breeds.
+It is a cross between the Bernese mountain dog and the poodle, combining the best traits of both.
+The Bernese mountain dog is a Swiss breed, while the poodle is a German breed.
+Some people misspell the Bernedoodle dogs as Burma Doodle, Bernadoodle, Bernie doodle, Bernidoodle, or Burnadoodle.
+It is currently the most popular cross-breed in the US, Canada, and the UK.

 First Bernedoodle Dog – History